robertoamadeuneto/studies-quarkus/README.md

 # Studies - Quarkus

-> This is a multi-module Gradle project for study purposes.
+> This repository contains a multi-module Gradle project called "you-meal" created for study purposes.

 The main goal of this project is to test Quarkus, its functioning and its extensions.